Shubham567/Neat-Conky/README.md

 ## Neat Conky By SS7

 Neat, Rick & Morty based conky theme for your Linux desktop.
+See quick preview - preview.png

+### Features:
+   * The center line is: Hey Rick This is {username logged in}!

+   * All the stats including graphs, except for Filesystem and Others turn red when usage is too high.
+Example Image

+   * Live feeds from Reuters RSS feed.

+   * The last line(signature) gets replaced by Battery Low warning when battery is less than 15%.

+   * Signature is read from file called signature.txt modify it to edit the last line of theme.

 Currently works with nvidia graphics card only.
 I am trying to add intel as well.
 I dont have AMD so cant be sure If I did it correctly so I wish I could get some help.
 Contributers are welcomed.